0xPolygonMiden/miden-base/README.md

 Some of the functions in this project are computationally intensive and may take a significant amount of time to compile and complete during testing.
 To ensure optimal results we use the `make test` command.
 It enables the running of tests in release mode and using specific configurations replicates the test conditions of the development mode and verifies all debug assertions.

-## Commiting

-To make sure all commits adhere to our programming standards we use [pre-commit](https://pre-commit.com/) ([file](.pre-commit-config.yaml)) to run automatic commands on each commit.
-Please install it and follow the setup instructions for your machine.

 ## License

 This project is [MIT licensed](./LICENSE)